 So what does this all mean for your business?

-It means you need to consider each of these elements to help get your business message across to your potential customers.
+It means you need to consider each of these above marketing elements to help get your business message across to your potential customers.

-Marketing is the life blood of your business, it is about practicing effective communication.
-Therefore it is important to get your message and the value your business offers, out into the market place if you want your business to sell it’s products or services, be competitive and ultimately make a profit.
+Marketing is the life blood of your business.
+It is important to get your message out into the market place where your potential customers are if you want your business to sell it’s products or services, be competitive and ultimately make a profit.

-These days as the ‘environment’ is so busy it is becoming harder to get heard and harder to get your message across.
+These days as everyone is so busy and the marketplace is saturated with competition, it is becoming harder to cut through and harder to get your message across to be seen or heard.

 1. ‘Principles of Marketing’, S.Denize, G, Arnstrong P. Kotler and others; Pearson, 6th edition, 2014.